GenerousLabs/share/do.md

   - See TODO21 in the codebase
   - If the server returns a 404, we currenty log it as an error
   - Maybe we need to return an enum to handle expected failures
+- [ ] Handle failure of postoffice server

 # Sprint 1